Welcome to Teaching with Zoom!

 How can I use Zoom for Office Hours?

-Personal individual time with your students continues to be essential both for learning outcomes and emotional support as the pandemic continues.
+Personal individual time with your students continues to be essential both for learning outcomes and emotional support.
 You can configure a Zoom meeting as a ‘walk-in’ session or set private time to discuss student progress.
 Using Zoom for office hours not only expands your availability and allows you to record the session, the list of ‘Previous Meetings’ provides documentation to your department if required.
 If you are recording, the same privacy disclosures apply as with any other class session recordings.

 Recording Your Class Meeting: Options and Privacy